aota/deepfreezefest.ca/whats-on.md

 # What's On!

+## Art Gallery & Artisan Market
+Festival-goers can enjoy the Gallery Sale and Artisan Market where artworks from over 50 visual and fine craft artists will be showcased and sold.
+Visit the gallery at the Nina Haggerty Centre for the Arts (Stollery Gallery) at 9225–118 Avenue.
+The Artisan Market is located in St. Faith’s Church at 11725–93 Street.

-Check back in December for more info!
+Check back in December for more of What's On!!

 <!--
 **Here's just a taste of some of the acts Deep Freeze has in store for you.
 Check back mid-December to download the full program.**